 Others are permitted to live in the community but lack the resources for adequate food, education or housing.
 They are often left for years without their claim for asylum being processed.

-Good Samaritan Sisters and Oblates endeavour to support these women, men and children directly through visiting them, providing casework, sourcing resources and advocating for them with government departments.
+Good Samaritan Sisters and oblates endeavour to support these women, men and children directly by visiting them, as caseworkers, sourcing resources and petitioning government departments on their behalf.

-Other sisters support various groups of refugees, especially in the early months and years of being in Australia.
-Many of these people need support as they recover from the trauma of their past and find their way in a new and foreign community.
+Other Sisters assist various groups of refugees, especially in the early months and years of being in Australia.
+Many of these people need support as they recover from the trauma of their past and as they find their way in a new and foreign community.